lambdaclass/finance_playground/evaluating_gambles/README.md

 If we try to maximize the rate of growth by betting all our wealth each time, we will inevitably go broke.

-Perhaps we should bet the minimum amount, and avoid bankrupcy, then  we run the simulation with a stake equal to 0.001 of the wealth.
+Perhaps we should bet the minimum amount, and avoid bankrupcy, then  we run the simulation with a stake equal to 0.001 of the wealth:

 <label for="img5" class="margin-toggle">⊕</label>
 <input type="checkbox" id="img5" class="margin-toggle">